 Federal Financial Aid

-United States citizens and permanent residents may apply for need-based federal financial aid.
-Complete the Free Application for Federal Student Aid (FAFSA).
-For more information about Federal Financial Aid programs, please contact the Office of Financial Aid.
+United States citizens and permanent residents may apply for need-based loans and grants by completing the Free Application for Federal Student Aid (FAFSA).
+For questions or additional information about financial aid programs, please visit the Office of Financial Aid.

 Scholarships for current College of Business graduate students

 Continuing College of Business graduate students are eligible to apply for the following scholarships.
 The deadline to apply is March 1 each year.
 All students will be notified by email ahead of the application deadline.

 - The Board of Advisors Endowed Scholarship provides tuition assistance to selected students enrolled in the College of Business.
 The scholarship awards varying amounts to selected students with a 2.75 GPA or higher who demonstrate substantial financial need.
 Recipients must be enrolled full-time or part-time in the fall semester.
 Students must apply online each winter, and the amount of financial award(s) depends on funding availability.
 Completion of the FAFSA is required, as financial need is the primary consideration.
 Many thanks to the College of Business Board of Advisors who have generously provided the funds to endow this scholarship.

 - The Rebecca Ann Campbell Memorial Scholarship was established in 2007 by Rebecca’s parent, William and Doris Campbell, to honor her memory.
 Rebecca earned her BSA from UM-Dearborn in 1989, and the degree was the starting point for her career in information technology.
 The scholarship provides varying awards based on the applicant’s need and merit, and is open to students in any discipline in the College of Business.
 Scholarship recipients must be enrolled full-time in the fall semester.